MartinfraDD/Aesthetic-Programming/Mini Exercises/Mini Ex 5/Readme.md

 #### The game is played through the arrow keys.
 Chrome may be required to view the intro and outro.

-## This program has some issues running, try perhaps opening it and switching between tabs on your web browser, I hope it works!
-Or perhaps try reloading it.
+## This program has some issues running, try perhaps opening it and switching between tabs on your web browser, or perhaps try reloading it, I hope it works!
 ## [Dive in here](https://cdn.rawgit.com/MartinfraDD/Aesthetic-Programming/90693d42/Mini%20Exercises/Mini%20Ex%205/sketch05/index.html).

 ![hello](https://i.imgur.com/9A2yXXs.png)

+## If it doesn't run, here it is on video: https://www.youtube.com/watch?v=SyH9Gp8XTUM&feature=youtu.be

 I think the main focus of the game is to be humourous and to entertaining for a little bit, without having an overall message, I hope it justifies its own existance in the end.
 It is my hope that adding a short amount of context to the scenario of the game will make the whole program seem more complete, in a way.